Medicine Music

-Medicine Music is a studio album by Bobby McFerrin, released in 1990.
+Medicine Music is the third studio album by Bobby McFerrin, released in 1990.
 The album reached number 146 on the Billboard 200 and number 2 on the Top Contemporary Jazz Albums chart.

 The album was nominated for a 1991 Grammy Award, in the "Best Contemporary Jazz Performance" category.

 Production

 Voicestra, a 10-member a capella group formed by McFerrin, and Robert McFerrin, Bobby's father, appear on the album.
 "Common Threads" served as the theme song to the documentary Common Threads: Stories from the Quilt.
 McFerrin wrote all of the songs on Medicine Music.
 The lyrics to "Discipline" are based on several verses of the chapter Hebrews 12 from the New Testament, while the lyrics to "The 23rd Psalm" are based on Psalm 23 from the Old Testament.

 Critical reception

 The Los Angeles Times wrote that "McFerrin sings splendidly, his intonation never faltering as he goes from throbbing bass notes to a soaring, light falsetto."
 The Austin American-Statesman wrote that "McFerrin's penchant for unusual vocal innovation is present throughout the album, but it is the songs without words, nominally called instrumentals in the McFerrin musical universe, that are the most challenging."